 While Education & Training alone are not enough on their own to qualify someone as a “Best Surgeon in America”… it is a good foundation & indicator that they have sustained a high level of achievement over a long period of time.

 Pictured above: Top Ranked Ophthalmology Residency Programs.

-There are two main aspects we consider when considering a surgeon’s Experience — Quantity & Quality:
+There are two main aspects we look at when considering a surgeon’s experience — Quantity & Quality.

 There are two aspects to how we evaluate a surgeon’s reputation: